ben-razor/near-karts/README.md

 Upgrade and save your NEAR Kart once every **5** levels
 The name of your NEAR Kart cannot be changed so choose wisely!

-## Near Kart NFT
+## NEAR Kart NFT

-NFTs are NEP-171 NFTs on the NEAR blockchain.
+NEAR Karts NFTs are NEP-171 NFTs on the NEAR blockchain.

 nft_mint is modified to support minting only with verified nft data.